Pages from the book, "The Philosophy and Science of Health"--Dr.

 release by the liver of its glucose stores, they interfere with intestinal

-absorption of glucose from ingested carbohydrates, and they are said
+absorption of glucose from ingested carbohydrates, and they are said to

-to increase peripheral uptake of glucose.
+increase peripheral uptake of glucose.

 The glucosidase inhibitors are designed to inhibit the amylase enzymes

-produced by the pancreas and which are essential to the digestion of
+produced by the pancreas and which are essential to the digestion of carbohydrates.

-is inhibited, the blood sugar level cannot be elevated.
+blood sugar level cannot be elevated.

 The meglitinides are designed to stimulate the pancreas to produce insulin

-in a patient that likely already has an elevated level of insulin in
+in a patient that likely already has an elevated level of insulin in their

-level is almost as damaging as an elevated glucose level is widely ignored.
+is almost as damaging as an elevated glucose level is widely ignored.

 The sulphonylureas are another pancreatic stimulant class designed to